E-code804/CMSC398E_final/README.md

 # CMSC398E_final

-# Hypothesis: booking status is dependent on the average price of the booking,
+# Hypothesis:
-the number of children the reserver(s) have, and the number of week/weekend days booked.
+Booking status is dependent on the average price of the booking, the number of children the reserver(s) have, and the number of week/weekend days booked.
-# Null Hypothesis: Booking status is NOT dependent on the average price of the booking,
+# Null Hypothesis:
-the number of children the reserver(s) have, and the number of week/weekend days booked.
+Booking status is NOT dependent on the average price of the booking, the number of children the reserver(s) have, and the number of week/weekend days booked.
 # RESULT:
 According to the statistics from the model, the p-value was < 2.2e-16.